Factsheet: Direct payments

 You can get direct payments if you are:

-• a client of adult social care (anyone 18 or over)
+• getting support from adult social care (age 18 or over)

 • a disabled child

-There are one or two exceptions to this, but we will explain in more detail if necessary.
+There are one or two exceptions to this.

-What you choose will be written in a document called a support plan.
-This plan shows how you have chosen to meet your eligible care and support needs and achieve the things that you want to do.
+Your support plan shows how you will meet your eligible care and support needs and achieve the things that you want to do.

 Do I have to pay towards my direct payment?